objectbox/cla/sp.md

 The default time zone for Normal Hours of Operation is CET (unless we notify you otherwise).

 **Gold Level**
-* **Normal Hours of Operation**: 8AM – 6PM business hours in the time zone applicable for the location shown on the Sales Order Form
+* **Hours of Operation**: 8AM – 6PM business hours in the time zone applicable for the location shown on the Sales Order Form
 *	**Method**: phone or mail
 *	**Maximum Number of Developer Support Contacts**: 6
 *	**Emergency Patches**: yes